Of course, I’m pretty sure most of you will agree that the perfect date should not be the first day of classes. We will cram and I hate it.

 To Briefly Paraphrase

-Let’s face it, we teachers love classroom supplies.
-Most importantly, these items are the basic ingredients of how we set up our classroom.
-Personally, I feel better when I see my desk and classroom so organized with all the items I need.
+Let’s face it, if it’s not immediately needed, it’s a smart thought to wait.
 All we need is proper scheduling as to when is the best time to buy.
-We just have to make sure that it coincides with our budgeting schemes without compromising adequacy and high-quality.
+We just have to make sure that it coincides with our budgeting schemes without compromising adequacy and high quality.
+Let’s try to focus on items that maximize organization and procedures to run a classroom smoothly.

 Remember, we are not doing all these just for the sake of buying something.
 It’s always with a purpose.